-This course emphasizes Scripture as the basis of Christian thought about God and surveys a range of Christian doctrines from the standpoint of biblical theology.
-Includes an introduction to the progressive revelation of God's plan in Scripture as foundational for both a Christian worldview and for dispensational theology.
+This course emphasizes Scripture as the basis of Christian thought about God and surveys a range of Christian doctrine from the standpoint of systematic, historical & dogmatic theology.
+It also includes a survey of the progressive revelation of God's plan in Scripture as foundational to a Christian worldview; provides a focused introduction to Pauline dispensational theology and its unique ecclesiological and eschatological interests.
+Christian Ministry requirements are also embedded in this course.